igerrard/b_finder/README.md

 # b_finder
-Pipeline to map the turbulence driving parameter from column density and centroid velocity maps of observations
+Pipeline to map the turbulence driving parameter from column density and centroid velocity maps of observations, following the methods outlined in Gerrard et al. 2023.
+This method takes centroid velocity and column density maps as input, and returns maps of the Mach number, volume density dispersion and driving parameter, along with intermediate data products.
+The calculations are performed inside a rolling Gaussian kernel which is related to the size of beam in the input data.
+A soundspeed must be assumed in order to get the Mach number, but the 3D velocity dispersion map is also returned, as is the column density dispersion.